w3f/polkadot-spec/docs/sect-block-production.md

 A block production **epoch**, formally referred to as ${\mathcal{{E}}}$, is a period with a pre-known starting time and fixed-length during which the set of block producers stays constant.
 Epochs are indexed sequentially, and we refer to the ${n}^{{{t}{h}}}$ epoch since genesis by ${\mathcal{{E}}}_{{n}}$.
 Each epoch is divided into equal-length periods known as block production **slots**, sequentially indexed in each epoch.
 The index of each slot is called a **slot number**.
 The equal length duration of each slot is called the **slot duration** and indicated by ${\mathcal{{T}}}$.
 Each slot is awarded to a subset of block producers during which they are allowed to generate a block.

 :::info
-Substrate refers to an epoch as "session" in some places, however, epoch should be the preferred and official name for these periods. |
+Substrate refers to an epoch as a "session" in some places.
+However, epoch should be the preferred and official name for these periods. |
 :::

 ::::